letmehateu/porto/apps/docs/pages/relay/index.md

 Execution is paid for in one of the fee tokens accepted by the RPC on a given network.
 You can get the supported fee tokens for a chain by querying [`wallet_getCapabilities`].

-The Relay has passthrough to a standard Ethereum node.

 :::note
 We'd love to hear your feedback.
 Report any issues or feature suggestions [on the issue tracker](https://github.com/ithacaxyz/relay-issues).
 :::